 After delivering a telegram Urchin, Ben Ingalls, runs away before the angry Stromboli, Brian Epperson, can get him during this year's Missoula Children's Theatre Pinocchio play Aug.
 21 at the base theater.
 Auditions for the show here were held at the beginning of the week casting 53 youths in grades K-12 into their roles.
 They rehearsed throughout the week, learning lines, songs and choreography in preparation for their two shows as an ensemble.
 (U.S. Air Force photo/Connie Hempel)

-Rooftops and Rockers: 2025 Master Sgt.
+Goodfellow Hosts 2025 Tech Sgt.
 Release Party

-17th LRS Change of Command
+Reinforcing the Backbone: 17th Mission Support Group Change of Command